Ebazhanov/linkedin-skill-assessments-quizzes/pull_request_template.md

 - [ ] I have added new quiz{'s}
 - [ ] I have added new reference link{'s}
-- [ ] I have made small correction/improvements
+- [x] I have made small correction/improvements

 ### Changes / Instructions

-_Add instructions to me, please type here, thanks_
+_Answered question Q46 for Adobe Acrobat_